Updated March 4, 2023

 What is C#?

-C# is a multi-paradigm general object-oriented programming language and is designed for common language infrastructure (CLI) language.
-Initially, it was developed as the C-like object-oriented language but later to avoid trademark issues it was released as NET with C#.
-The NET framework helps to build different types of applications such as web, window, embedded, distributed and database applications.
-C# is also called as “C- sharp”.
-C# improved many existing C and C++ features such as strict Boolean data type, managing inaccessible object memory – garbage collector and default conversions which are safe.
+C# was developed as the C-like object-oriented language, but later, it was released as NET with C# to avoid trademark issues.
+It is also called “C- sharp”.
+It improved many existing C and C++ features such as strict Boolean data type, managing inaccessible object memory – garbage collector and default conversions that are safe.

 What is C++?

-C++ is a general object-oriented programming language with imperative and generic programming features.
-It is an extension to C programming language and was developed by Bjarne Stroustrup.
+C++ was developed by Bjarne Stroustrup.
 It can be called as hybrid language as we can write code in both C and C++ style.
-C++ is an intermediate language as it has both a high level and low-level language features.
-Initially, it was called as “C with classes” as classes is an addition to existing C language but renamed to C++ later.
+Initially, it was called “C with classes” as classes are an addition to the existing C language but renamed to C++ later.
 It is mostly used in system software development, driver, embedded and client-server application development.
-One of the main reasons programmers opting for C++ due to that interfaces well with other programming languages and high performance.
-It influences many other programming languages such as C#, Java, and D etc.
+One of the main reasons programmers opting for C++ due to that it interfaces well with other programming languages and high performance.
+It influences many other programming languages such as C#, Java, and D, etc.

-Head To Head Comparison Between C++ vs C# (Infographics)
+Head To Head Comparison Between C++ and C# (Infographics)

 Below is the top 7 difference between C++ vs C#

-- In C++, switch statement, decision variable can’t be a string whereas, in the C# switch statement, it can be a string.
+- In the C++ switch statement, the decision variable can’t be a string, whereas it can be a string in the C# switch statement.

-- In C++ programming language, the foreach loop is not supported whereas in the C# foreach loop is supported.
+- In the C++ programming language, the foreach loop is not supported, whereas in the C# foreach loop is supported.

-- In C++ programming language access modifiers are private, public, protected whereas in C# programming language access modifiers are private, public, protected, internal and protected internal.
+- In the C++ programming language, access modifiers are private, public, protected, whereas, in the C# programming language, access modifiers are private, public, protected, internal and protected internal.

-- Using C++ programming language, the programmer can develop standalone applications whereas, in C# programming language, a programmer can’t develop standalone applications.
+- Using a C++ programming language, the programmer can develop standalone applications, whereas, in the C# programming language, a programmer can’t develop standalone applications.

-- In C++ programming language, the programmer can write any code provided syntax is correct but it causes issues to an operating system like crashes whereas, in C# programming language, it alerts programmers about compiler warnings.
+- In the C++ programming language, the programmer can write any code provided syntax is correct, but it causes issues to an operating system like crashes, whereas, in C# programming language, it alerts programmers about compiler warnings.

-- C++ programming language is used for application development where there is direct interaction with hardware and better performance requirement where C# programming is used in web, desktop-based applications and where performance doesn’t matter.
+- C++ programming language is used for application development.
+There is direct interaction with hardware and better performance requirements, where C# programming is used in web, desktop-based applications and where performance doesn’t matter.

-- As C++ programming language is a compiled language it converts source code into binary files which are in lightweight whereas in C# programming language also converts source code into binary files but they have more overhead and libraries before compiling so their size is huge compared to C++ binary files.
+- As C++ programming language is a compiled language, it converts source code into binary files, which are in a lightweight, whereas in C# programming language also converts source code into binary files, but they have more overhead and libraries before compiling, so their size is huge compared to C++ binary files.

 C++ vs C# Comparison Table